Backfeed/backfeed-restapi-ops/README.md

 ## Build

-Build the docker image

-    docker build -t backfeed-api .
+The API lives in two docker images - `docker_api` and `docker_postgres`.

+The `.yml` files in the directory where this README file lives are examples of how these docker files can be used.
+Of particular interest in those files are the `volumes` entries, that define where the data is saved on the host machine.
+Another entry you might want to look at is the `ports` setting, that maps local ports to ports in the docker files.

+Building and running the default `docker-compose.yml` file is simply a matter of running:

+    docker-compose up

+You can now visit your Backfeed REST API at:

+    http://0.0.0.0:8888/test/users

+## Troubleshooting

 If you get an error like ```dial unix /var/run/docker.sock: connect: permission denied.
 Are you trying to connect to a TLS-enabled daemon without TLS?```, you may need to add your user to the ```docker``` group:

     usermod -a -G docker {yourusername}

-Now you are ready to start the server using the docker image you just created.

-You need to tell the docker image (1) which port to listen on and (2) which data directory to use.

-For example, if you want the service to be available on port 8880, and save the data in /home/backfeed/data, you would start the service like tis:

-    docker run -it -p 8888:8888 -v /home/backfeed/data:/data backfeed-api

-You can now visit your Backfeed REST API at:

-    http://0.0.0.0:8888/test/users

-If you are satisfied that everything works, you can stop the docker command (with ```ctrl-C``` and then start is in daemon mode:)

-    docker run -itd -p 8888:8888 -v /home/backfeed/data:/data backfeed-api

 ## Deployment in production

 You probably want to have a cronjob that makes sure the server is started on reboot.

-If everything is working as it should,

 ## Develop

-If you want to update your image with the latest versions from master, these work:
+If you want to update your image with the latest versions of the `protocol`,  you can use the following commands:

-    docker run -it backfeed-api update
+    docker-compose exec backfeed-api update

+Restart the protocol service:

+    docker-compose exec backfeed-api sv hup backfeed

 You can also login to the docker instance:

-    docker run -it backfeed-api /bin/bash
+    docker-compose exec backfeed-api /bin/bash